njustesen/TRTS/starcraft/zerg.md

 Each Hatchery, Lair, and Hive produces one Larva automatically in the _Income Phase_ to a maximum of three Larvae each.

-Larvaes can morph into the following list of units and will become an Egg until they are deployed.
+Larvae can morph into the following list of units and will become an Egg until they are deployed.

 **Morphs Into**:
 - Drone [1 min, 1 sup]